nautobot/nautobot/nautobot/docs/installation/services.md

 ### Nautobot Background Services

 +/- 1.1.0
     Prior to version 1.1.0, Nautobot utilized RQ as the primary background task worker.
 As of Nautobot 1.1.0, RQ is now *deprecated* and has been replaced with Celery.
-RQ can still be used by plugins for now, but will be removed in a future release.
-Please [migrate your deployment to utilize Celery as documented below](#migrating-to-celery-from-rq).
+RQ and the `@job` decorator for custom tasks were still supported for the remainder of the 1.x.y releases, but users should [migrate the primary worker to Celery](#migrating-to-celery-from-rq).

 --- 2.0.0
     RQ support has been fully removed from Nautobot.